Trolleybuses in Teesside: History

 From 1912 Bolckow Vaughan was the main mover behind the North Ormesby, South Bank, Normanby and Grangetown Railless Traction Co., which built a depot at Cargo Fleet, took power (until 1955) from the Bolckow Vaughan's (later Dorman Long) South Bank steel works, erected the first pole at Normanby in July 1915 and had the entire system ready 8 months later, but not the buses, which were held up by wartime shortages.

-In December 1918, the company was sold, 1/3 to Middlesbrough Corporation and 2/3 to Eston Urban District Council.
+In December 1918, the company was sold, one-third to Middlesbrough Corporation and two-thirds to Eston Urban District Council.
 They formed the Tees-side Railless Traction Board.
 The first trial run was on 19 September 1919.
 Official opening was at 11am on Saturday 8 November 1919, with chairman of the board, Cllr.
-W.G.Grace, driving the first bus.
+W. G. Grace, driving the first bus.

-On 1 April 1968, the board merged with Middlesbrough and Stockton to form Teesside Municipal Transport and trolley buses were replaced with diesel buses 3 years later.
+On 1 April 1968, the board merged with Middlesbrough and Stockton to form Teesside Municipal Transport and trolley buses were replaced with diesel buses three years later.

 Services

-The original routes were Smeaton St - North Ormesby - Cargo Fleet - South Bank - Normanby, or Grangetown Market Sq.
+The original routes were Smeaton Street – North Ormesby – Cargo Fleet – South Bank – Normanby, or Grangetown Market Square.
 In 1924 the route was extended to its originally intended point in Eston Sq. with a version of a Tilling-Stevens petrol-electric bus patented by the General Manager of the Board (Mr. J. B. Parker), using a trolley to Normanby and then running on petrol to Eston.

-Grangetown - Kingsley Rd was added in 1951 and further extended to Fabian Rd, Eston in 1964 to serve new housing.
-In 1966 the Eston and Normanby routes were to be linked, but United objected, so the circle wasn't opened until 31 March 1968; the last UK trolleybus extension.
+Grangetown – Kingsley Road was added in 1951 and further extended to Fabian Road, Eston in 1964 to serve new housing.
+In 1966 the Eston and Normanby routes were to be linked, but United objected, so the circle was not opened until 31 March 1968; the last UK trolleybus extension.
 The circle was operated by 10 buses.
 Changes to the roads in 1970 saw the West Terrace turning circle closed.
-Its replacement required buses to be reversed into Hampden St and pulled into Smeaton St. That, change of ownership and problems of servicing and finding spares, led to closure, with only 8 buses in use at closure on 4 April 1971.
+Its replacement required buses to be reversed into Hampden Street and pulled into Smeaton Street.
+That, change of ownership and problems of servicing and finding spares, led to closure, with only 8 buses in use at closure on 4 April 1971.